ytnni/ListMovieApp/README.md

 detailshow : created by, detail tvShows, LastEpisodeToAir, Network, NextEpisodeToAir, ProductionCompany, seson
 movies: Movie, Movies
 tvshows: tvShow, TVshows

 2. TheMovieDbAPI

-i build movielist app that consumes a REST api using retrofit and displays images using Picasso and bring in Retrofit and show real movie posters as well as detail information for each movie. i'm using The Movie Database Api to get some real data into our app
+I build movielist app that consumes a REST api using retrofit and displays images using Picasso and bring in Retrofit and show real movie posters as well as detail information for each movie. i'm using The Movie Database Api to get some real data into our app